 - Requirement that you not refuse a lawfully requested breath or blood test

 - Requirement that you not drive after consuming any alcohol

 - Requirement that you only engage in law abiding behavior

 The conditions of each court vary and it is essential that you are prepared for what may be required of you by the judge at your arraignment.
 Because we practice in all jurisdictions we can help you be ready for what your court may require of you.
-Prior to your arraignment, visit our Where Were You Arrested? section and call to speak with one of our Washington DUI lawyers as soon as possible.
+Prior to your arraignment, visit our Where Were You Arrested? section and call to speak with one of our Washington DUI attorneys as soon as possible.